mfrontz/i501-final/README.md

 Finally, the data is collected by the CDC through the [National Immunization Survey-Child](https://www.cdc.gov/vaccines/imz-managers/nis/about.html#nis-child).
 A random sampling of parents is telephoned, and parents choose whether to participate (which includes agreeing to allow the CDC to contact their child's healthcare provider(s) to obtain vaccination history).
 Obviously, certain parents may be more willing (or less willing) to participate and share this information, which may affect the results.

 Thus, the vaccination rates presented in the dataset are **estimated** percentages (which is how they are labeled in the dataset and in the app).
-The dataset does include a 95% confidence interval for each estimated percent; however, it was decided to not present the 95% CI values in the app.
+The dataset does include a 95% confidence interval for each estimated percent; however, it was decided to not present the 95% CI values in the visualizations.